Abdo-hasen/Ekhsemli/README.md

 ### 2. Admitad Cashback Integration

 **Challenge:** Integrating with Admitad's affiliate network from scratch —
-with diffficult documentation.
+with difficult documentation.
 The system needed to handle postback events
 and transition cashback records through states
 (`waiting → pending → confirmed`) based on the network's response.